hbckleikamp/CHEW/README.md

 removal of Eukaryotic sequences, removal of Dump taxa, euqating I and J to L, removal of Ambiguous amino acids.
 Eeach of these parameters can be changed manually, or be changed when running the setup scripts from the command line.

+Disclaimer: <br>
+While CHEW is designed to work with low memory requirements and high speed, it can write large temporary files to memory when using MSFragger and DIAMOND.
+For example: MSFragger annotation of 10 files against a 20 GB could lead to ~200 GB of temporary indices.
+It is therefore recommended to operate CHEW on a local desktop or laptop, instead of a computer cluster, which often have limited memory and can crash when full.
+CHEW can be installed on an external HDD or SSD file to ensure sufficient storage space for temporary indices.
+In each subroutine an alternative directory can be specified for writing temporary indices using the argument `-Temporary_directory "your directory"`

 ### Example CLI commands
 Further documentation and syntax is supplied within each individual script.